Coming Soon!

 Jocelyn?
 Laughable.

 It wasn’t that she doubted she could remove the hex Merlin had inflicted on Daemon.
-There wasn’t an if to this situation, only a when.
+There wasn’t an if, only a when.
 She was as protected as she could be while working against Merlin’s black magick.
 She absolutely had the power.
 The training.
 She didn’t have one doubt about her ability to remove the hex… It was her fear that kept Daemon bedridden.
 She was afraid to release him from the curse that kept him in a coma.

 Because when he wakes up, he’s going to kill me.